 Your JCR Committee

-As treasurer, I’m in charge of the JCR finances, so if you set up a club or become a society rep I’ll be the one reimbursing you for events asap.
-I’ll also make a budget and financial report at the start of each term, so apologies in advance for clogging your inbox.
-I’m the point of contact with college to make sure we get funding for any big improvements we want, and that our bank account stays flush and ready for some big punting expenses in Trinity term!
-Chat to me in college or shoot me an email if you want to know more or have any questions!
+As treasurer I’m in charge of the JCR finances, so if you set up a club or become a society rep I’ll be the one reimbursing you for events.
+I’ll also make a budget and financial report at the start of each term, so apologies in advance for clogging your inbox with tedious spreadsheets.
+I’m the point of contact with college to make sure we get funding for any big improvements we want.
+We do have a fair bit of cash on hand as the lockdowns reduced normal expenditures, so do come forwards with your spending ideas!

 Hi!
 We are your three welfare reps, responsible for all your welfare needs!
 Our role involves organising welfare tea every week where you can come along for snacks and conversation!
 We work alongside the peer supporters to provide friendly and supportive faces.
 Throughout the term we put together lots of other events to help people meet each other and help you take a break from work.